 Q: What do customers get for their cost per month?

 A: For each package, our customers receive unlimited "always on" internet access, upto 5 email accounts with 10 megabytes of disk space each, 10 megabytes of space for a personal, non-commercial Web page, and optional access to a UNIX shell account and anonymous user FTP area.
 You will also receive 50 hours of dial-up access for those times when you are way from home.

-Along with this comes NETDOOR's unparalleled customer service for all of our customers.
+Along with this comes NETDOOR's unparalleled customer service 24 hours a day, 7 days a week, 52 weeks a year for all for our customers.
 For the full list of services included with that account, click here.

 Q: If I already have a modem, can I use it?

 A: In most cases, yes.
 To determine if your equipment will work with our service, please email the make/model of your modem to our DSL Support Staff

 Q: Will it work with my existing software?

 A: Yes.
 You will not need to change the software you currently use (ie. web browser and/or email).

 Q: Will I be able to keep my same email address, if I upgrade to DSL?